Multiple Solid Bodies#

 ]

-The displacement boundaries are created on the total field.
+The displacement boundaries are created on the top-level field.

 boundaries = dict(